kaltura/platform-install-packages/doc/install-kaltura-deb-based.md

 ﻿# Installing Kaltura on a Single Server (deb)
 This guide describes deb installation of an all-in-one Kaltura server and applies to deb based Linux distros.

 The processes was tested on Debian 8 and Ubuntu 14.04 but is expected to work on other versions.
+*When installing on Ubuntu Xenial [16.04], please refer to [this howto](install-kaltura-xenial.md) instead*

-If you tried a deb based distro and failed, please report it.
+If you tried a different deb based distro and failed, please report it.

 [Kaltura Inc.](http://corp.kaltura.com) also provides commercial solutions and services including pro-active platform monitoring, applications, SLA, 24/7 support and professional services.
 If you're looking for a commercially supported video platform  with integrations to commercial encoders, streaming servers, eCDN, DRM and more - Start a [Free Trial of the Kaltura.com Hosted Platform](http://corp.kaltura.com/free-trial) or learn more about [Kaltura' Commercial OnPrem Edition™](http://corp.kaltura.com/Deployment-Options/Kaltura-On-Prem-Edition).
 Please note that this service in only offered for RHEL based distros.